jglasspilon/UI-Design-Tools-Sample/README.md

-# Case Study: Design & Integration Tools
+# Case Study: UI & Integration Tools

 **A collection of UI systems and tools, built through close collaboration with artists and UX designers, designed to improve iteration speed, accessibility, and design fidelity in Unity.**